Prompting Techniques

 Walkthroughs

-Section titled “Walkthroughs”TL;DR: You can tell your agent to explain to you in human language what happens in the code, or to help you review its work by letting the agent showcase it.
+Section titled “Walkthroughs”TL;DR: You can tell your agent to explain to you in human language what happens in the code, or you can ask it to help you review its work by showcasing it.
 Example prompt:

 Read the source and then plan a linear walkthrough of the code that explains howit all works in detail.
 Then create a walkthrough.md file in the repo and buildthe walkthrough in there, using Mermaid diagrams and commentary notes or whateveryou need.
 Include snippets of code you are talking about.Sources: